warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Any person whose immediate supervisor is not independent of the mortgage production staff and process

-If absolute lines of independence cannot be achieved as a result of the Seller’s small size and limited staff, the Seller must be able to clearly demonstrate that it has prudent safeguards to isolate its collateral evaluation process from influence or interference from its mortgage production process.
+If absolute lines of independence cannot be achieved as a result of the Client’s small size and limited staff, the Client must be able to clearly demonstrate that it has prudent safeguards to isolate its collateral evaluation process from influence or interference from its mortgage production process.

-Any employee of the Seller (or if the Seller retains an appraisal company or appraisal management company, any employee of that company) tasked with selecting appraisers for an approved panel or substantive appraisal review must be
+Any employee of the Client (or if the Client retains an appraisal company or appraisal management company, any employee of that company) tasked with selecting appraisers for an approved panel or substantive appraisal review must be

-• Appropriately trained and qualified in the area of real estate appraisals; and in the case of an employee of the Seller, wholly independent of the mortgage production staff and process.
+• Appropriately trained and qualified in the area of real estate appraisals; and in the case of an employee of the Client, wholly independent of the mortgage production staff and process.

-In underwriting a mortgage, the Seller may use an appraisal report prepared by an appraiser employed by:
+In underwriting a mortgage, the Client may use an appraisal report prepared by an appraiser employed by:

-• An entity that is owned, in whole or in part, by the Seller
+• An entity that is owned, in whole or in part, by the Client

-• An entity that owns, in whole or in part, the Seller
+• An entity that owns, in whole or in part, the Client

-The Seller may also use an appraisal prepared by an appraiser employed, engaged as an independent contractor, or otherwise retained by an appraisal company or any appraisal management company affiliated with, or that owns or is owned, in whole or in part, by the Seller or an affiliate of the Seller, provided that the Seller complies with the provisions of these Appraiser Independence Requirements.
+The Client may also use an appraisal prepared by an appraiser employed, engaged as an independent contractor, or otherwise retained by an appraisal company or any appraisal management company affiliated with, or that owns or is owned, in whole or in part, by the Client or an affiliate of the Client, provided that the Client complies with the provisions of these Appraiser Independence Requirements.

-The Seller may use in-house staff appraisers to:
+The Client may use in-house staff appraisers to:

 • Order appraisals